stzr1123/stzr1123.github.io/about.md

 title: About
 ---

-Hi!
-I'm a software engineer passionate about new ideas, technologies and working together with others.
+I'm a software engineer powered by new ideas, technologies and working with others.
 I currently live in Berlin where I'm part of the Search and Discovery team at [Delivery Hero](https://www.deliveryhero.com/).
-We are tackling the problem of knowing what food you'd want to order and when, before even *you* know it.

-I have research interests in machine learning and to a lesser degree blockchains.
-Outside of work, I'm an avid runner and a frequenter of Meetups.

-Here you'll find some of my [blog entries](/entries), some personal [projects](/projects) and some of my favorite [machine learning resources](/machine_learning) that you can read on about.
+Here you'll find some of my [blog entries](/entries), some personal [projects](/projects) and some [machine learning resources](/machine_learning) which I've found particularly insightful.

-You are more than welcome to drop me a line on [LinkedIn](https://www.linkedin.com/in/esteban-zacharzewski).
+You are welcome to drop me a line on [LinkedIn](https://www.linkedin.com/in/esteban-zacharzewski).

 ### My Web Presence